Fourth-dimension roller coaster: History

-The first fourth dimension roller coaster to be built, X2, which opened at Six Flags Magic Mountain in 2002, was designed and patented by Alan Schilke.
-In 2007, Intamin launched a variation of the 4th Dimension roller coaster under the name ZacSpin.
+The first fourth-dimension roller coaster to be built, X2, which opened at Six Flags Magic Mountain in 2002, was designed and patented by Alan Schilke.
+In 2007, Intamin launched a variation of the fourth-dimension roller coaster under the name ZacSpin.

 Design

 Arrow Dynamics and S&S Worldwide

-Arrow Dynamics was the first company to produce a fourth dimension roller coaster, lending its name to the ride style.
+Arrow Dynamics was the first company to produce a fourth-dimension roller coaster, lending its name to the ride style.
 The trains feature seats capable of rotating forward or backward, 360 degrees in a controlled spin.
 This is achieved by having four rails on the track; two acting as per normal, and two to control the spin of the seats.
 The two rails that control the spin of the seats, known as "X Rails", vary in height relative to the track, and spin the train using a rack and pinion gear mechanism.

-The first installation, X², was a prototype and cost Arrow Dynamics and Six Flags itself a lot of money due to technical difficulties and design flaws.
+The first installation, X, was a prototype and cost Arrow Dynamics and Six Flags itself a lot of money due to technical difficulties and design flaws.
 In 2002, the park sued Arrow Dynamics, which went into bankruptcy.
 Since then, Arrow was bought out by S&S Worldwide and became the company's steel coaster division, S&S Arrow.
-In 2006, a second installation opened at Fuji-Q Highland in Fujiyoshida, Yamanashi Japan under the name Eejanaika.
+In 2006, a second installation opened at Fuji-Q Highland in Japan under the name Eejanaika.
 A third installation opened in 2012 at China Dinosaurs Park in China under the name Dinoconda.
+The original X coaster at Six Flags Magic Mountain reopened as X2 in 2008 with new, lighter trains and improved reliability and effects.

 Intamin ZacSpin first generation

 The Intamin ZacSpin was developed in response to the Arrow Dynamics fourth-dimension roller coaster.
 Some of the main differences between the Intamin and Arrow Dynamics/S&S Worldwide versions are the uncontrolled rotation of the seats, which produces a different ride each time, no need for an additional rail, and single cars with two riders back-to-back.
-Since these single cars don't rotate around the riders but around a common point quite far back behind their backs, this gave rise to complaints of rider discomfort.
+Since these single cars do not rotate around the riders but around a common point quite far back behind their backs, this gave rise to complaints of rider discomfort.
 Another notable difference is the absence of any lateral movements, causing some enthusiasts to not consider the rides to be fourth-dimension roller coasters due to the fact that all movement is restricted to a two-dimensional plane.

-Kirnu at Linnanmäki in Helsinki, Finland, opened for the 2007 season and was the first of its kind.
-Later that year Inferno opened at Terra Mitica in Spain with an identical compact layout.
-In 2009, Insane opened at Gröna Lund with a different track layout.
+The roller coaster Kirnu at Linnanmäki in Helsinki, Finland, opened for the 2007 season and was the first of its kind.
+Later that year Inferno opened at Terra Mítica in Benidorm, Spain with an identical compact layout.
+In 2009, Insane opened at Gröna Lund in Stockholm, Sweden with a different track layout.
 In 2011, the first ZacSpin in the United States opened at Six Flags Magic Mountain as Green Lantern: First Flight, and was themed to the DC Comics superhero of the same name.
 It features the same layout as Insane.